ZachStagers/ZachStagersBlog/content/post/Azure Data Lake ACL Introduction/index.md

 ### The Mask ACL

-When managing ACL's, there's a button to Add prinicipal, which allows you to select and add a user or group to assign ACL permissions to.
+When managing ACL's, there's a button to Add principal, which allows you to select and add a user or group to assign ACL permissions to.
 There's also a button to Add mask, and this defines an override of the effective permissions for named users and groups.

 In the below screenshot, I've added a mask and removed all permissions.
 Next to my Zach Stagers named user with Execute permissions you see a warning symbol.
 If you hover over the warning, it'll say "The following access permissions are beyond the bounds of the mask: Execute".
 This is just highlighting to you that although Zach Stagers has Execute, it won't be effective because the Mask has disabled Execute permissions for all users.